-3.1.3 Assembling the baffles and removeable internal parts.
+3.1.2 Assembling the baffle and separate internal parts (see Figures 1.1 to 1.8)

-See figures 1 to 1.7

 All stove internal parts are assembled at manufacture, however with movements and handling during stove delivery it is possible that some or all the located parts inside the stove may have moved, therefore it is important to check all these parts for correct position and fitment after the stove is located.
-Check the 2 baffles and all other parts are located into correct positions including side bricks, back brick, main grate, banking bar and ash pan.
+Check the baffle and all other parts are located into correct positions including side bricks, rear brick, grate assemblies, banking bar and ash pan.
 Before lighting the stove for the first time, confirm the baffle and all parts are in correct location.

-Location of non bolted stove internal parts.
+Location of non-bolted stove internal parts

-See Figure 1

-Drawing of parts that are not bolt fixed to the inside of stove that may have moved during transportation.
-These parts must be checked to ensure they are in correct location before lighting the stove.
+Figure 1.1 Drawing of parts that are not bolt fixed to the inside of stove that may have moved during transportation.
+These parts must be checked to ensure they are incorrect location before lighting the stove.